 Recap

-This guide to Abby Jimenez’s books detailed the beloved contemporary romance novels known for dogs, recipes, alternating male and female perspectives, and complex real-life issues standing in the way of the leading couple.
+Abby Jimenez’s contemporary romance novels are known for dogs, recipes, alternating male and female perspectives, and complex real-life issues standing in the way of the leading couple.

-To recap, it is best practice to read these books in order of publication date to not spoil any plotlines.
-However, you don’t “have to” since the plots’ main characters and storylines are different in each book.
+To recap, it is best practice to read these books in order of publication date so as not to spoil any plotlines.
+However, you don’t “have to” since each book has different main characters and storylines.

 remember, it’s a good day to read a book. – jules